 Overseas development continued, and Tereos purchased a majority stake in the Bois Rouge sugar factory, Reunion Island.

-In parallel, thanks to the acquisition and development of Guarani, Tereos doubled the capacities of its existing facilities in Brazil and then acquired and developed new capacities in São José, Tanabi and Andrade.
+In parallel, Tereos teams achieve to double the capacities of its existing facilities in Brazil and acquire new capacities in São José, Tanabi and Andrade.
 In 2007, Guarani was listed on the São Paulo stock market.

 Tereos also acquired Transmara Sugar Limited (TSCL) in Kenya, in conjunction with its Mauritian partner, Alteo.
 The Group is building up its presence in East Africa.